 Is the Google Trend result is sufficient to conclude your decision?
 Certainly not.
 In this article, we will focus on other parameters which need to be considered before opting for any platform.

-Along with the community forum, Shopify also provides a reliable 24/7 customer service.
+Along with the community forum, Shopify also provides reliable 24/7 customer service.

-Google Analytics is one of the best analytic tools offers deep insights into website traffic and sales.
+Google Analytics is one of the best analytic tools that offer deep insights into website traffic and sales.
 As Shopify supports Shopify Analytics and Google Analytics.
 You can enable Google analytics by feeding your Google Analytics tracking code.

 While being a SaaS-based solution, Shopify manages all upgrades, security patches and takes care of security without the need for any action from the client end.

 Your website speed and load time determine its success rate.
 There is no doubt that Magento 2 is fast when compared to Shopify.
 However, if we compare Magento 1 Vs Shopify then, Shopify grabs the quick win.

 Magento 2 supports almost all the cache handlers/ performance tools and modern technologies like Memcached, Redis, Varnish support, FPC, Static Code generation, DI command-line utility, etc tailored for achieving high-performance needs.